Adopted by the membership at the 109 Annual Meeting held virtually on November 14, 2020,

-(replaces By-Laws of November 3, 2001).
+(replaces By-Laws of October 20, 2019).

-Section 4.
+Section 5.
 Resignation.
-Any member may resign by filing a written resignation with the Director, but such resignation will not relieve the member so resigning of the obligation to pay any unpaid dues, assessments, or other charges theretofore accrued and unpaid.
+Any Member may resign by filing a written resignation with the Executive Director, but such resignation will not entitle the Member to a refund of any pre-paid dues.

 Meetings of Members

 Section 1.
 Annual meeting.
 An Annual Meeting of the Members will be held for the purpose of electing members of the Board and for the transaction of such other business as may come before the meeting.
 The day, place and time of the Annual Meeting shall be determined by the Executive Director in consultation with the Board.
 If the election of Board members is not held on the day designated for an Annual Meeting, it shall be held at the next special meeting of the Members as soon thereafter as convenient.